Cyber-Security-Tech/snake_game/README.md

 ## 🐍 Technologies Used

 - Python 3
-- Turtle graphics module
+- Turtle graphics module (GUI + drawing)
 - `playsound` for sound effects
 - `pygame.mixer` for looping background music
-- Object-Oriented Programming (OOP) design
+- Object-Oriented Programming (OOP) design with custom classes

 ## 🧠 What I Learned

 This project was a deep dive into:
-- Real-time game logic
+- Real-time game logic and loop-based updates
-- OOP best practices and modular design
+- OOP best practices and modular design across multiple files
-- Event-driven programming with `tkinter`-style bindings
+- Event-driven programming with `turtle`-style key binding
 - Audio integration in Python using both `playsound` and `pygame.mixer`
-- UI/UX design within the limitations of Turtle graphics
+- Designing intuitive menus and gameplay flows within Turtle's limitations
-- Debugging and polishing edge cases for a smooth user experience
+- File handling for persistent score tracking
+- UX polishing with visual and audio feedback systems

 ## 📂 Project Structure